bigbridge-nl/product-import/doc/importer.md

 Using these functions excessively affects the performance of the library negatively.

+## M2EPro

+[M2EPro](https://m2epro.com/) is an extension that synchronizes data with several sales channels.

+To inform M2EPro, if installed, of all changes that were made to products, use:

+    $config->M2EPro = ImportConfig::M2EPRO_YES;

 ## Dry run

 If you want to see what errors an import produces without actually adding products to the database, set the config to "dry run"